raspberrypilearning/stamping-app/en/step_2.md

 --- /task ---

 --- task ---
-Take 5 minutes to think about **your** Looping sprites project.
+Take 5 minutes to think about **your** Stamping app project.

-+ What mood do you want to create?
-Relaxing, Energising, Funny?
++ What do you want the user to design?
++ User interaction: how do you want the user to engage with your app?
-+ Look at the sprites and backdrops that are available in Scratch.
++ Look at the sprites, costumes and backdrops that are available in Scratch.
-+ Which backdrop will you choose?
-+ Which sprite(s) will you choose?
-(You will just start with one sprite and add more if you have time.)
++ Will you Choose a Backdrop or one create one in the Paint Editor?
++ What costumes does the user need to make their designs?
+Will you investigate Choose a Sprite for costumes or will you make them?

 --- /task ---